 This easy Caribbean curried rice pilaf is brightened up with fresh citrus flavor from orange juice.
-Serve it with your favorite grilled or roasted meats.
+If you're missing the Caribbean islands, cook regional recipes like this and allow the flavors to transport you back to paradise.
+Serve this delicious Caribbean side dish with your favorite grilled or roasted meats.

 (This recipe was originally published in July 2012, but was updated with new photos and content in 2020).